learnscripture/learnscripture.net/docs/development_setup.rst

 Since there has only ever been one developer on the project to date, these instructions may not work completely, but they should be a start.

 This assumes a Linux machine, but Windows/Mac may work.

-First, install:
+First, install prerequisites:

 - `uv <https://docs.astral.sh/uv/>`_.
 This will be used to install Python and manage all Python dependencies
 - `Nix <https://nix.dev/>`_
 - `Devbox <https://www.jetify.com/docs/devbox/>`_.
 Devbox (which relies on Nix) will install all other “system” dependencies.

 - Optionally, install `direnv <https://github.com/direnv/direnv>`_ to make it easier to activate the devbox/uv environments.
+It is up to you if you want to learn how to use it and configure it for your usage.

+Then install the project proper:

 * Create a directory 'learnscripture.net' and cd into it.